AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 In Ada, the package is a namespace |mdash| two entities declared in two different packages are clearly identified and can always be specifically designated.
-The C names are usually a good indication of the names of the future packages and should be stripped |mdash| it is possible to the full name if useful.
+The C names are usually a good indication of the names of the future packages and should be stripped |mdash| it is possible to use the full name if useful.
 For example, here's how the following declaration and call could be translated:

 :code-config:`accumulate_code=True`